-Within the past year, I attended our district’s screening of the Teaching Tolerance movie Bullied.
+Within the past year, I attended our district’s screening of the Teaching Tolerance movie Bullied: A Student, a School and a Case that Made History.
 About a hundred people were there, including high-ranking district administrators, teachers, concerned parents and students.
 After the screening, we broke into small groups to discuss the movie and its impact.
 The facilitator of my group suggested that those of us who are gay talk about our experiences in the district.

 The facilitator, who knows me, looked toward me to start the sharing.
 However, because I didn’t know several people in the group and because there were no norms established or even a suggestion of confidentiality, I went silent.
 Several other people, mostly straight allies, spoke of their perceptions of what it was like, yet I remained mum.